-- 7.7.1 All dwellings in any district, where permitted, and other than dwellings for elderly or handicapped persons approved as a Special Exception use as specified in Paragraph 52.7.10, will have a minimum of seven hundred fifty square feet (750 s.f.) of gross floor area. - 7.7.2 All principal buildings in Business, Marine, and Industrial Districts, other than buildings accessory to permitted dwellings, will have a minimum of seven hundred fifty square feet (750 s.f.) of gross floor area.
+- 7.7.1 Reserved - 7.7.2 All principal buildings in Business, Marine, and Industrial Districts, other than buildings accessory to permitted dwellings, will have a minimum of seven hundred fifty square feet (750 s.f.) of gross floor area.